 Donne makes use of several poetic techniques in ‘The Computation’.
 These include but are not limited to alliteration, metaphor, and hyperbole.
 The latter, hyperbole, is an intentionally exaggerated description, comparison or exclamation meant to further the writer’s important themes, or make a specific impact on a reader.
 In this case, the hyperboles are clearly scattered throughout this poem as the speaker compares the passage of hours to thousands of years.

-A metaphor is a comparison between two, unlike things that does not use “like” or “as” is also present in the text.
+A metaphor is a comparison between two, unlike things that do not use “like” or “as” is also present in the text.
 When using this technique a poet is saying that one thing is another thing, they aren’t just similar.
-For example, in the fifth line the speaker compares the years that pass by in sorrow to candles that he blows or drowns out with sighs and tears.
+For example, in the fifth line, the speaker compares the years that pass by in sorrow to candles that he blows or drowns out with sighs and tears.
 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 For instance, “forty,” “fed,” and “favors” in line three.

 Analysis of The Computation